DaveVoorhis/EnterpriseExemplar/docker/README.md

 That will launch the frontend in dev mode.
 It will provide the URL to browse the application.
 Then you can make changes to frontend source and they'll deploy and refresh the browser automatically.

+# IMPORTANT: For frontend logins to work...

+You **need** to map hostname `sso-emulator` to `127.0.0.1` in your system `/etc/hosts` (or equivalent.)

+This allows the backend
+container to reference the OID/SSO server container by hostname `sso-emulator` inside the Docker network whilst allowing the browser-hosted frontend to reference OID/SSO server (which is port-mapped to the host) via the same `sso-emulator` hostname.